 “I’ll be by the office this afternoon,” she said.
 “We need to go over a campaign plan.”

 He stepped outside of his building.
 People were becoming irate so he kept his security close.
 His silver town car wasn’t waiting for him at the entrance of the building as it always was.
 He trusted his driver, Shane.
 He was nothing if not punctual.
 He looked at the security guard he was assigned.
 He was expressionless with hands clasped on his stomach.
 His cold stare was masked behind spectacles.
 He recognised the man’s face.
-He had been with him before.
-His name was Marcus the mayor believed.
-As soon as the mayor was in his car though Marcus would be left behind and Shane would take him to the airport.
-The mayor said nothing to the body guard.
-He just looked at the empty space where the car should have been and couldn’t help but worry something had gone awry.
+His name was Marcus.
+He wasn’t a security guard all.
+He was one of Penn triplets who owned the AUCTION HOUSE in Main.
+The car pulled up before he could ask him his business.
+Mayor Feltz looked at the door of his car. something had gone awry.

-His heart increased the tempo of it’s beat when the silver car pulled round the corner.
+His heart increased the tempo of its beat as MARCUS PENN reached over and opened the car door.
 It was really happening.
-The car pulled close but Shane in the driver’s seat was covered by tinted windows.
+The car pulled close.
+The driver’s seat was covered by tinted windows.
 Marcus leaned over and opened the door.
 The mayor made to climb in but he hesitated.
 A woman was sat waiting for him.
 She shifted over and patted the seat beside her.

 “Don’t be shy,” she said.